 3.3.2 Save gas storage levels during cogeneration

-System performance during cogeneration is shown in Fig. 5 by means of optimized substrate feeds (top plot), disturbance feedings (2nd plot) GS filling level (3rd plot, with CHP operating times shaded out in grey) as well as AD process variables gas production (4th plot), pH (5th plot) and inhibition (bottom plot).
+System performance during cogeneration is shown in Fig. 5 by means of optimized substrate feeds, disturbance feedings and GS filling level as well as characteristic AD process variables (such as gas production, pH and microbial inhibition).
 The GS filling limits are maintained despite process uncertainty and disturbances, hence constraints are robustly satisfied.
 Uncertainty values of controller and plant were assigned as described in Sec.
 3.3.1 with hyperparameters as per Tab.
 2.

 Compared to setpoint tracking described previously, the resulting optimal feeding pattern differs significantly: most of the time, the substrate feed is zero.
 Only at distinct times, large dosages of CM and SBS are added within short intervals.
 The other two available substrates GrS and MS are not fed at all.
 CM often reaches the upper limit of the allowed feed volume flow of 450 m3 d-1, especially during the first five days.
 Right after feeding peaks, the gas production increases sharply, while SBS leads to more distinct increases in gas production than CM.
 Most of the time, feeding peaks occur at the beginning of CHP operation, which depletes the GS.
-The GS is emptied due to CHP operation twice a day and 3 times on Sundays, cf. Fig. 1b.
+The GS is emptied due to CHP operation twice a day and 3 times on Sundays (Fig. 1b).
 Moreover, the GS is depleted less on the weekend than during the week, with around 14 vs. 9 h of CHP on-times.
 Therefore, it is plausible that the highest GS filling levels can be observed on the weekends, i.e. at multiples of 6 and 7 days, as the simulation starts with Monday.

 However, this predictable feeding pattern is distorted by disturbance feedings, e.g. around day 6.5: the GS approaches the filling limit almost up to the soft constraint at 95% (as shown in the magnification) when the CHP unit is turned on.
 However, as the disturbance feeding continues the feeding onset is delayed until its end at around day 7, which results in a small drop in gas production.
 Feeding is resumed with a large amount of both SBS and CM.
 The positive contribution of gas production by the disturbance feedings becomes even more apparent at the highest amplitude of disturbance feedings during days 15 and 19.
 Clearly the feeding of ordinary CM and SBS is decreased to almost 50% compared to times without disturbance feeding.
 However, disturbance rejection was primarily successful because the controller was informed on upcoming disturbance feedings as well as their associated uncertainty.
 In case of random, unpredicted disturbances, GS filling constraints might be violated.
 Nevertheless, the controller ensured safety margins from the lower GS constraints of about 20% and about 10% from the upper GS constraint (without disturbance feeding).
 Soft constraints are violated at day 6 due to disturbance feeding.
 Hard constraints, by contrast, are never violated, and thus the safety margin is large enough to compensate for measurement noise on GS states.